 Indian Bank, headquartered in Chennai, on Thursday announced that its net profit for the first quarter of the current financial year jumped 52.40% to Rs 331.66 crore.

-Mr. M S Sundara Rajan, Chairman of Indian Bank, announced that the bank had accounted a net profit of Rs 217.62 crore in the same period last year.
+Mr. M S Sundara Rajan, Chairman of Indian Bank, announced that the bank had accounted for a net profit of Rs 217.62 crore in the same period last year.

 Bank’s total revenue grew to Rs 2,230.39 crore from Rs 1,744.99 crore reported in the same period of the last fiscal.